sheisc/FlashStack/README.md

 // direct call / indirect call instrumented
 #define    ENABLE_GS_RSP_CALL_INSTRUMENTED
 ```

-## 1. How to Build and Use FlashStack on Your Own Machine from Scratch

 #### (1) Install Rustc and Set the Default Version to Be 1.43